"I love your tutorials and have now brought my sweet Marimo back to life. Thank you so much!" —Stephanie T.

 Why do some Marimo have fuzzy, short 'hair' and some have longer?

 If you find you have a Marimo with “short hair” which tend to be more fuzzy, then you have a more rare version, but still the same type of green friend.
-There is no difference in species looking at the filaments under microscope though, just subtitle variations.
+There is no difference in species looking at the filaments under microscope, just subtitle variations.

 Want to learn more?
 Here is our most recent Youtube video